99 Pieces of Equipment I Love and am sure You also will!

 Boulder Denim: Man these are great – these are like leggings for men.
 You wanna squat in Jeans?
 No issue.
 I even tried a middle split.
 Worked out.
 Plus, they’re very durable, as rocks are not the nicest to one’s equipment most of the time.

-Shorts by Nike: No fancy stuff, just the good old basic shorts one need for his sessions.
+Shorts by Nike: No fancy stuff, just the good old basic shorts one needs for his sessions.

 Shirts by Puma: The classic Puma Tee.
 I found these best, besides Tank Tops, especially for handstands.
 Most of the time the gold standard, going raw, isn’t tolerated in gyms.